Fastlane (2021): Storylines

 After failing to defeat Big E for the Intercontinental Championship in January, Apollo Crews turned heel and began to embrace his royal Nigerian roots, including speaking with a Nigerian accent.
-On the February 19 episode of SmackDown, after Crews' loss against Shinsuke Nakamura where Big E was on commentary, Crews attacked Nakamura after the match.
+On the February 19 episode of SmackDown, after Crews's loss against Shinsuke Nakamura where Big E was on commentary, Crews attacked Nakamura after the match.
 Big E aided Nakamura, however, Crews attacked Big E with the steel steps, taking him out of action for a couple of weeks.
 Big E returned on the March 12 episode and called out Crews, who did not answer.
 Big E then issued an open challenge for the Intercontinental Championship where he retained the title against Sami Zayn.
 After the match, Crews blindsided Big E and attacked him with the steel steps once again.
 Big E was subsequently scheduled to defend the Intercontinental Championship against Crews at Fastlane.

 On the February 1 episode of Raw, Sheamus turned on his friend Drew McIntyre, declaring that he was not his friend anymore and wanted the WWE Championship.
-Later that same night, McIntyre accepted Sheamus' challenge for a one-on-one match.
+Later that same night, McIntyre accepted Sheamus's challenge for a one-on-one match.
 McIntyre was then scheduled to defend the title in Raw's Elimination Chamber match at Elimination Chamber in which Sheamus was also a participant; McIntyre retained the championship but then lost it to The Miz, who cashed in his Money in the Bank contract after McIntyre was attacked by Bobby Lashley.
 McIntyre returned on the March 1 episode of Raw, where he finally faced Sheamus in their promised one-on-one match that McIntyre won.
 A rematch the following week was contested as a No Disqualification match; however, it ended by referee stoppage.
 Another match between the two was scheduled for Fastlane as a No Holds Barred match.

 At TLC: Tables, Ladders & Chairs in December 2020, Randy Orton defeated "The Fiend" Bray Wyatt in a Firefly Inferno match.
 After the match, Orton doused The Fiend's lifeless body in gasoline and set him on fire.
 Following this incident, Alexa Bliss, who had aligned with The Fiend months earlier, began to haunt Orton on a weekly basis, including causing him to lose multiple matches.
 On the March 15 episode of Raw, Bliss challenged Orton to an intergender match at Fastlane, and Orton accepted in the hopes of ridding Bliss from his life.